History of Iran: 1953: U.S. aided coup removes Mosaddeq

-Nearly a hundred Iran political prisoners were killed by the SAVAK during the decade before the revolution and many more were arrested and tortured.
+Nearly a hundred Iranian political prisoners were killed by the SAVAK during the decade before the revolution and many more were arrested and tortured.
 The Islamic clergy, headed by the Ayatollah Ruhollah Khomeini (who had been exiled in 1964), were becoming increasingly vociferous.

 Iran greatly increased its defense budget and by the early 1970s was the region's strongest military power.
 Bilateral relations with Iraq were not good, mainly due to a dispute over the Shatt al-Arab waterway.
 In November 1971, Iranian forces seized control of three islands at the mouth of the Persian Gulf; in response, Iraq expelled thousands of Iranian nationals.
 Following a number of clashes in April 1969, Iran abrogated the 1937 accord and demanded a renegotiation.

 In mid-1973, the Shah returned the oil industry to national control.
 Following the Arab-Israeli War of October 1973, Iran did not join the Arab oil embargo against the West and Israel.
 Instead, it used the situation to raise oil prices, using the money gained for modernisation and to increase defense spending.

 A border dispute between Iraq and Iran was resolved with the signing of the Algiers Accord on 6 March 1975.